RETURN TO UFO PAGE | E-MAIL ME

 A.

-If they possess even a fraction of the curiosity about the universe that we do, I suspect Earth would be a worthy subject for study (and probably has been for several hundred million years).
-I've never bought off on the idea that we are too primitive for us to be of interest to them.
-After all, anthropologists study primitive cultures all the time, and I can't imagine we wouldn't continue to do the same once we begin moving out into the galaxy, so why wouldn't they be just as interested in learning about us "primitives" here on Earth?
+If there are spacefaring races out there, I believe they visit our planet with some frequency.
+If they possess even a fraction of the curiosity about the universe that we do, I suspect earth would be a worthy subject for study (and probably has been for several hundred million years).
+Some skeptics ask why they would be interested in doing so, seeing how primitive we are, but I've never bought off on that; anthropologists study primitive cultures all the time, and I can't imagine we wouldn't continue to do the same once we begin moving out into the galaxy, so why wouldn't they be just as interested in learning about us "primitives" here on earth as we are?
+In fact, if intelligent life is fairly rare in the galaxy, I should think any culture, no matter how primitive it may be by their standards, would be worthy of study by a race that possessed even a modicum of scientific curiosity.

 Q. Did aliens create the earliest civilizations or otherwise interfere in our evolution?